zschmidt/sample-invoice-app/backend/README.md

 * You can't delete or otherwise modify a payment.
 Perhaps that could trigger the `Rejected` state, but in the real world it would involve charge backs or undoing wire transfers, which seems sticky

+* As a (loose) corollary to the above, you're not allowed to modify an Invoice if it is in a state other than `Pending`.
+This is to prevent the case where you create and pay for an invoice, then decide to change the amount on the invoice (which would cause mayhem with the `Paid` status)

 * There's no unit testing.
 That might be added in the future if I carve out the time, but it's a known hole

 * I spent the time centralizing the Invoice/Payment models, then had to duplicate them in the swagger docs.
 This obviously opens it up to issues with drift.
 Would be a neat `todo` to figure out how to get swagger to reference my models, but that's probably not going to happen